mjinkim/portfolioprojects/umpireproject/README.md

 - 2017 Season had a sudden increase in accuracy and drop in incorrect calls when compared to 2 year before and after.

 ### Does Home Field also Impact Umpires (Theory)
+- For the total data we see 9753 wins for Home Teams and 8459 Away Teams
+- We see generally the away team on average has a higher number of incorrect calls and correct calls.
+Accuracy remains the same.
+- Games with a 1 score difference we see the away team reciving on average 12.00 incorrect calls to 11.59 for the home team and 146.16 correct calls to 141.65 for the home team.
+- Games with both teams scoring more than 10 runs saw the same story.
+With the away team reciving on average 14.27 incorrect calls to 13.56 and 193.07 to 180.00.

+## Conclusions